Tunnel air quality

 There are currently six monitors operating outside the tunnel to measure the ambient air quality.
 The locations, determined in consultation with the Air Quality Community Consultative Committee, are listed below:

 Data from these monitors will be collected for at least 12 months to provide baseline measurements for when NorthConnex opens to traffic.
 The monitors will continue to operate for at least two years after the tunnel opens.

 All air quality results are independently collated and audited every six months.
 Click here to see real time data from the NorthConnex ambient air quality monitors.
 Reports are prepared at the beginning of each month to summarise the results of the previous month.
 All available reports are listed below.

-There were 12 exceedances of the air quality goals at the NorthConnex Ambient Air Quality Monitoring Network for the reporting month, prior to operation of the NorthConnex tunnel.
+Exceedances of the air quality goals at the NorthConnex Ambient Air Quality Monitoring Network for the reporting month were due to the bush fires.

 If you would like a hard copy of any of these reports, please call the project information line on (free call) 1800 997 057, email firstname.lastname@example.org, or write to us at Community Relations Team, Locked Bag 1001, West Pennant Hills, NSW 2125.